 If you’ve been exploring the world of philanthropy and charitable giving, you may have come across the term “Donor-Advised Fund.”
-But what exactly is a Donor-Advised Fund?
+But what exactly is a Donor-Advised Fund (DAF)?

-A Donor-Advised Fund (DAF) is a philanthropic vehicle that allows individuals, families, or organizations to make charitable contributions, receive immediate tax deductions, and recommend grants to qualified nonprofit organizations.
+A Donor-Advised Fund is a giving vehicle that allows individuals, families, or organizations to make charitable contributions, receive immediate tax deductions, and recommend grants to qualified nonprofit organizations.

-When establishing a DAF, donors contribute assets such as cash, securities, or other eligible assets to a sponsoring organization.
+When establishing a DAF, donors contribute cash, securities, or other eligible assets to a sponsoring organization.

 While donors maintain advisory privileges over the funds, the sponsoring organization assumes legal control.